gvwilson/btt/src/governance/index.md

 included this:

 <blockquote>

 **2.1.
 Consensus-Based Decision Making**

 Projects make decisions through consensus of the Maintainers.
 While explicit agreement of all Maintainers is preferred, it is not required for consensus.
 Rather,
 the Maintainers will determine consensus based on their good faith consideration of a number of factors, including the dominant view of the Contributors and nature of support and objections.
 The Maintainers will document evidence of consensus in accordance with these requirements.

 </blockquote>

-It sounds reasonable,
-but it is harmfully wrong.
+It sounds reasonable but is harmfully wrong.
 Every team has a power structure: the question is whether it's formal or informal—in other words, whether it's accountable or unaccountable [%b Freeman1972 %].